yeetengang/ecosail/README.md

 # Ecosail | Web and Mobile Application

 This is the user application for Ecosail system.
-It support Android mobile and Chrome browser.
+It is developed using Flutter Framework and support Android mobile and Chrome browser.

 ![alt text](https://github.com/yeetengang/ecosail/blob/master/images/ecosail%20application%20overview-01.png?raw=true)